Skip to main content

 General Guidance for Applicants

-Applicants are advised to indicate clearly how such a series of small grants will be of significant benefit.
-The impact of the grant should be measurable.
-The Trustees need to be convinced that such a grant will provide meaningful support for a particular cost or project area, and it will have discernible impact.
+Applicants are advised to indicate clearly how such a multi-year grant will be of significant benefit.
+The Trustees need to be convinced that such a grant will provide meaningful support for a particular cost or project area, and that it will have demonstrable impact.
 They will consider requests for funding for specific projects or for core costs.
 At the end of the grant period you will be asked to make a final report to demonstrate the impact of the grant.

-You can read more about our current Small Charity Partners here.
+You can read more about our recent Small Charity Partners here.

 Engagement

-The Trustees envisage building a supportive relationship with charities in receipt of grants.
-This could take the form of visits to the charity, invitations to report at meetings of the Trustees, opportunities to attend events at Armourers’ Hall.
+The Trustees seek to develop supportive relationships between the Armourers & Brasiers' Company and charities in receipt of grants.
+Engagement could take the form of visits to the charity, invitations to report at meetings of the Trustees, opportunities to attend events at Armourers’ Hall, the opportunity to use the Hall once during the period of the grant, at the discretion of the Master & Wardens of the Armourers & Brasiers' Company.
 Applicants should understand the value of such engagement and be enthusiastic partners.

 Eligibility